 Dissemination of Reports on Crimes Considered a Threat to the Campus Community

-The College, through the Office of Student Life, will distribute timely warnings to the Campus community after the occurrence of the following crimes.
+The College, through the Office of Student Engagement, will distribute timely warnings to the Campus community after the occurrence of the following crimes.

 Murder – The willful (non-negligent) killing of one human being by another person.
 In addition, timely warnings will be distributed for other crimes as deemed appropriate.